 - Earth Day – Free Tree Sapling Give-aways – held annually during the Shenendehowa Science & Discovery Night.

-- pdf Town Parks & Trails Clean-Up Day (85 KB) – Every April.
+- Town Parks & Trails Clean Up Day– Every April.
 The Committee encourages residents, community groups, faith groups and local business to sign-up teams and individuals to clean and clear various public parks and trails to get ready for spring use.
 The Town provides collection bags and picks up debris collected from each site.

 - The Committee initiated the partnership with Habitat for Humanity to place a collection point for nearly new items and building materials to be donated the “ReStore” retail store program Habitat sponsors.